Open-Model-Initiative/graphcap/doc/ui/action_drawers.rst

 The left drawer provides access to common configuration options and feature flags:

-* Always present in the interface
+* Optional visibility based on context
 * Contains feature toggles and standard configuration options
 * Designed for frequent access to common settings
 * Collapsible to maximize workspace when needed